-As you can see, the solitaire setting draws the main focus directly to the 1 carat center stone in the below image.
+As you can see in the image below, a 1 carat solitaire diamond ring draws the main focus directly to the 1 carat center stone.
 This is the perfect setting if you feel confident that you have an amazing diamond and you want nothing to distract from it.
 Simple and classic, this setting will never go out of style.
 A classic solitaire engagement ring in 18k white gold starts at about $450 (like this one from Blue Nile).

 Solitaire settings are beautifully simple, but there is still personalization to be had.
 Choose the number of prongs (4 or 6) and inscribe something meaningful inside the shank to add some personalization.